B-Class car manuals

 If you add electrical parts or accessories, you could change the way the engine operates.
 Any resulting damage would not be covered by the vehicle warranty.
 See Add-On Electrical Equipment.

 Fiat Punto.
-Failure warning lights
+Ceiling lights